stanikol/olx/readme.md

 # Advertisement's Downloader (Grabber) from site [www.olx.ua](www.olx.ua)

-Aim of this little toy project is to create a simple tool to download (grab) advertisements from [www.olx.ua](www.olx.ua).
+Aim of this little toy project is to create a simple microservice to download (grab) advertisements from [www.olx.ua](www.olx.ua).
 Both advertisements' text and phone numbers.